pop-os/docs/docs/Getting-Started/Create-bootable-media/create-bootable-usb.md

 # Create Pop!_OS Installation Media

-A full version of Pop!_OS can be run from a USB drive (often known as a thumb drive, flash drive, or USB stick) in a live environment.
+Pop!_OS can be run from a USB drive in a live environment.
 You can use the live USB to install Pop!_OS permenantly on a system, demo Pop!_OS without installing, or use the drive as a system recovery tool.

 ---
 ## Preparation